Top 10 Oldest Language in the World Still Spoken Today

 - Facts:

 - Sanskrit is often referred to as the classical language of India and has a rich literary tradition.
-Sanskrit is another old languages that have survived the time’s test.
-It was widely used in Vedas and Upanishads.
+Sanskrit is another old language that has survived the test of time.
+It was widely used in the Vedas and the Upanishads.

 - It is the root of many modern languages in India and has influenced others across Asia.